h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-python-runtime/scoring-pipeline-deployment-in-python-runtime.md

 ### Get Predictions using Local HTTP Client

-Now the HTTP scoring service is listening on port 9090; we will use an HTTP client local to the HTTP server to get predictions.
+The HTTP scoring service is now listening on port 9090; we will use an HTTP client local to the HTTP server to get predictions.
 In the Python Scoring Pipeline folder, we will use **run_http_client.sh**, which executes multiple example json requests for interactive scoring (individual rows), batch scoring (multiple rows), getting input columns, transformed columns, and target labels.

 Open another terminal to connect to your EC2 instance, then we will navigate to the **scoring-pipeline** folder and then execute the script **run_http_client.sh**: